 Native to East Russia and North East China, the beautiful Amur Leopard is the most endangered big cat in the world, it is thought that there are only 70 individuals left in the wild.
 Living and hunting alone, the Amur leopard is a very skilful hunter, stalking their prey to within a striking distance of a few metres.

-Drake, Freya and their two cubs live in the award winning Leopard Heights reserve, the ground breaking open top enclosure brings you eye to eye with the most endangered carnivore in the world.
+Drake and Freya live in the award winning Leopard Heights reserve, the ground breaking open top enclosure brings you eye to eye with the most endangered carnivore in the world.
 With its pioneering design, the spectacular £300,000 reserve has an 8m tall viewing tower, giving an unrivalled experience and view of the Leopards of YWP.
 From the 100 sq. m viewing platform visitors come face to face with the leopards as they scale their 10m high climbing frames.

 Two critically endangered Amur Leopard cubs named Anadyr and Teva were born on the 28th June 2015.
 The cubs represent hope for an entire species, as currently there are less than 70 individuals left in the wild.